mreg-archive/fpdi/README.md

 ====
 [![Latest Stable Version](https://poser.pugx.org/itbz/fpdi/v/stable.png)](https://packagist.org/packages/itbz/fpdi)

-Unofficial PSR-0 compliant version of the [FPDI](http://www.setasign.com/products/fpdi/about/) library.
+Unofficial PSR-0 compliant version of the [FPDI](http://www.setasign.com/products/fpdi/about/) library with some minor changes:

-This is version 1.4.4 of FPDI (and version 1.2.3 of FPDF_TPL) with some minor changes:

 * The library is namespaced in fpdi.
 To create instance use
     ```$fpdi = new \fpdi\FPDI();```
 * Directory structure follow the PSR-0 standard with src/ as root.
 * Constructors are renamed `__construct` instead of class name.

-* Support for TCPDF via `fpdi2tcpdf_bridge` is removed (incompatible with PSR-0).

 * See `update_package.sh` for a complete list of changes.

 Installing
 -----------
-Either download the source directly from github, or use *composer* to manage
-dependencies for you.
+Install using *composer*.
 For historical reasons the package exists in the packagist
 repository as `itbz/fpdi`.